PratikshaGupta/xweather/README.md

-# tweather
+# weather bot
-Weather Forcast Bot for facebook
+Weather Bot for facebook

 Overview
 --------
-The Weather Forcast Bot is what the title says it is.
+The Weather Bot is what the title says it is.
 Its a quick simple weather bot which features include the basics, including forecasts of any city and more.
+Other than that, it's really not all that complicated.
+The weather bot supports global locations

 Prerequsites
 --------
-Add Weather Forcast Bot to your messenger.
+Add Weather Bot to your messenger.

 Query and Response examples
 --------